 I also remember my trip to Tepic.
 I was in Zacatecas at the moment, and only two buses ran per day between both cities.
 Imagine waking up at 1:30 a.m. to catch a bus at 3!
 There was no other option.

-It is then when I realized that no matter what I want and no matter what I plan, I can’t control everything.
+It is then that I realized that no matter what I want and no matter what I plan, I can’t control everything.
 It’s like life.
 Sometimes we just have to let go.

 I Don’t Have to Plan Everything All the Time